SDarkra1/TF2-Hud-Reference/0-TUTORIAL/3-Editing-Clientscheme.md

 		...
 ```

 Borders are another section that needs to be defined in the clientscheme.
 There are several formats that can be used.
-This will be covered more in depth later.
+This will be covered more in-depth later.
 ```
 	Borders
 	{